hashicorp/levant/docs/commands.md

 * **-force-count** (bool: false) Use the taskgroup count from the Nomad job file instead of the count that is obtained from the running job count.

+* **-ignore-no-changes** (bool: false) By default if no changes are detected when running a deployment Levant will exit with a status 1 to indicate a deployment didn't happen.
+This behaviour can be changed using this flag so that Levant will exit cleanly ensuring CD pipelines don't fail when no changes are detected

 * **-log-level** (string: "INFO") The level at which Levant will log to.
 Valid values are DEBUG, INFO, WARNING, ERROR and FATAL.

 * **-log-format** (string: "HUMAN") Specify the format of Levant's logs.
 Valid values are HUMAN or JSON